-The Math Formula question allows students to easily enter complex math formula as a response on an image, with advanced validation capabilities using math specific scoring methods.
-Click here to see some worked examples of our Math Formula Question.
+The Cloze Math with Image question allows students to easily enter complex math formula as a response on top of an image, with advanced validation capabilities using math specific scoring methods.

 Figure 1: Cloze math with image question example.